Tennis Betting Sites

 Live Streaming and Commentary

 Tennis is probably the best sport for live streaming.
 It is big enough to capture a huge amount of interest, cash and advertising but independent and international enough that it is not locked into expensive TV rights deals like you find with big football.
-The consequence of this is many bookies own rights to stream live tennis and you've got a wealth of options, more than any other sport.
+The consequence of this is that many bookies own rights to stream live tennis and you’ve got a wealth of options, more than any other sport.

 Odds and Payouts